lupiter/lupiter.github.io/_posts/2024-06-03-nintendo-knitting.md

 [Source](https://www.facebook.com/share/3RFTcuPPjZAfj1A5/?mibextid=WC7FNe)

 I first heard of the Nintendo Knitting Machine in a Machine Knitting discord where it was described as the truly unobtainable knitting machine.
-This is probably true, we only know of the existence of one unit, which “Gamemaster” Howard Phillips [demonstrated in the late 1980s](https://www.facebook.com/share/SACYZJpLeBADzVzH/?mibextid=WC7FNe).
+This is probably true, we only know of the existence of one unit, which “Gamemaster” Howard Phillips [demonstrated in the late 1980s](https://www.facebook.com/share/SACYZJpLeBADzVzH/?mibextid=WC7FNe), and which was advertised in a trade magazine above.

 But I was intrigued.
 Even from this one image we can see a few notable things about this knitting machine.
 First, it appears to be plastic.
 That’s not surprising, the plastic bed Silver Reed LK100 [came out in 1985](https://s917320818ade283a.jimcontent.com/download/version/1534837163/module/10654462579/name/%E7%B7%A8%E6%A9%9F%E5%B9%B4%E8%A1%A8.pdf) and the first Bond [machines came out in 1981](https://archive.org/details/cashinginonneedl0000curr/page/34/mode/2up?q=Bond+).
 But if you look closer at the picture, it’s not just the bed that is plastic, it’s also the needles.

 Plastic needles are most commonly seen today in the [Sentro](https://www.youtube.com/watch?v=WrNYn_7WJMU) and [Addi](https://www.youtube.com/watch?v=wdz5dUsPxnc) circular knitting machines.
 But when I realised it had plastic needles, I wondered if that meant it was made by a toy manufacturer, rather than one of Japan’s established knitting machine manufacturers (like Brother, Toyota, or Silver Reed).

 You can still sometimes get toy knitting machines in Japan, both circular and flat.
 Bandai made [a Pingu one](https://www.bandai.co.jp/catalog/item.php?jan_cd=4902425627762000) and Takara Tomy has [one covered in bows](https://www.takaratomy.co.jp/products/amukawaamina/) and [one with "patterning"](https://www.youtube.com/watch?v=a7Pg6SXNmD4).
-Maybe whoever made this machine ended up just selling the machine on it's own in Japan.
+Maybe whoever made this machine ended up just selling the machine on its own in Japan.

 I also had a hunch that the maker of this machine might be a company Nintendo already had a relationship with.
-Maybe even one who had made some kind of Famicom software released before or after this colab.
+Maybe even one who had made some kind of Famicom software released before or after this collab.
 I did a check of the NES software catalogue, and found some knitting software.

 The Famicom Disk System actually had two pieces of knitting software.
 “I am a teacher: Knitting Fundamentals” ([アイアムアティーチャー あみのきそ](https://www.gamingalexandria.com/highquality/fds/I%20Am%20a%20Teacher%20-%20Teami%20no%20Kiso/I%20Am%20a%20Teacher%20-%20Teami%20no%20Kiso.pdf), September 1986) and “I am a teacher: Super Mario’s Sweater” ([アイアムアティーチャー　スーパーマリオのセーター](https://wikiwiki.jp/vipgt6/%E3%82%A2%E3%82%A4%E3%82%A2%E3%83%A0%E3%82%A2%E3%83%86%E3%82%A3%E3%83%BC%E3%83%81%E3%83%A3%E3%83%BC%20%E3%82%B9%E3%83%BC%E3%83%91%E3%83%BC%E3%83%9E%E3%83%AA%E3%82%AA%E3%81%AE%E3%82%BB%E3%83%BC%E3%82%BF%E3%83%BC/%E6%89%8B%E3%81%82%E3%81%BF%E3%81%AE%E3%81%8D%E3%81%9D), August 1986).
 The former [(attempts)](https://www.youtube.com/watch?v=dFaZaE5qhMw) to teach you knitting (the manual is more useful than the software on this front).
 The latter is a knitting pattern generator for some jumpers with stranded colourwork and intarsia designs for Mario-and-Friends.
 Both of these titles were made by a company called “Royal”.
 That name struck a memory feeling, and looking them up I remembered Royal also made knitting accessories like yarn ball winders.
 A likely target!